 Using tools like Cision or Meltwater, it’s possible to measure the impact of earned media.
 The two key metrics public relations professionals look at are publicity value (how much the hit was worth in ad dollars) and reach (potential audience).
 These metrics can help put your public relations efforts in context.

 If you’re trying to develop an earned media strategy one of the best ways to get started is through a process called newsjacking.
-Be on the lookout for our upcoming eBook on newsjacking that will offer you the essential keys to success.
+Learn the essential keys to success in our new eBook!